What is Bytecoin (BCN)?

 - The solution

 Bytecoin is the solution to this openness of transactions.
 By wrapping the addresses using a ring signature algorithm called CryptoNote, analysts of transactions and the blockchain would be unable to precisely pinpoint the members involved in a transaction.
-Because ring signatures are shared by multiple users, one would be able to discern which group of users made a transaction, but not which specific user in that group.
+Because ring signatures are shared by multiple users, one would be able to discern which group of users made a transaction, but not the specific user in that group.

 Where can I use BCN?

-How do I purchase Bytecoin?
+How do I Bytecoin?

 …it quickly rose to US$0.004179/BCN in less than two months, for an increase of 2,400% in value.